jupyter-book/jupyter-book/docs/index.md

 ### Important Information

 ::::{grid} 1 1 2 2
-:::{card} Known Limitations
+:::{card} Upgrade guide
-:link: #known-limitations
+:link: ./upgrade.md
-Some features from 1.0 are still in development
+Upgrade from Jupyter Book 1 to 2
 +++
-See the upgrade guide for migration help and limitations
+Includes an FAQ about known limitations and gotchas
 :::

 :::{card} Get Help